dylancmznus/tp/docs/UserGuide.md

 **A**: You can copy the 'data' folder and paste it in the directory that you save your jar file in another computer.

 ## Known Issues
-1. The parameter `NRIC` can take in
+1. The parameter `NRIC` can take in any format.

 ## Command Summary